Useful Information in Short:

 All goods sold to the Buyer will remain the property of the Seller until such time as the invoice has been paid in full.

 (d) Handling, Packaging, Collection, Delivery and Shipping

 After the fall of the hammer, any risk and duty shall devolve upon the Buyer from the Seller.
-Tavershams Limited shall retain Lots sold until all amounts due have been paid in full.
+Tavershams Auctioneers shall retain Lots sold until all amounts due have been paid in full.